fredkozlowski/dnd_economy/readme.md

 - How best to model the inefficiency in trade?
 Merchants visited infrequently and markets were small
 - What were large landowners likely to be farming.
 What population did the manor usually contain?
 - How did the process of plowing actually work?
 What downsides were there to plowing off peak?
 What if you plowed without a plow team?
+- Would 3 field crop rotation fields be equivalent size?